fsharp/fslang-design/FSharp.Core-4.7.0/FS-1070-offside-relaxations.md

-# F# RFC FS-1070 - Offside relaxations for function/constructor/member definitions
+# F# RFC FS-1070 - Offside relaxations for construct and member definitions

 The design suggestion [Allow undentation for constructors](https://github.com/fsharp/fslang-suggestions/issues/724) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion and some related design relaxations.